 If you are only there for 10-12 days, a lot of the stuff you will do will be more on the beaten track, and thus a bit more non-english-speaking traveller friendly.
 Japan has plenty of amazing things that are commonly traveled (the Japanese *love* to travel around Japan and see everything there is to see).

 One final tip is to look up english versions of the subway / train maps before you go and print them out.
-My english Tokyo subway map was a great help! about 7 years ago
+My english Tokyo subway map was a great help! over 10 years ago

 You have inspired me to reconsider.
 Thanks so much for your tips and for allaying some of my possible worries.
 It looks like its going to be Japan for me then!
 Going to go at the beginning of April to catch the cherry blossom.
-Man, I am excited! about 7 years ago
+Man, I am excited! over 10 years ago

 Don't worry about not speaking Japanese, you will have no problems in big cities.
 Japanese people learn English at school but don't get much opportunity to practise it 'for real'.
 If you need help/are lost, look for people who look like they might be students.
 If you're going anywhere more remote which may not have English signs, just make sure you have the name printed out/written down and learn what it sounds like.
 In my experience, people are generally very helpful.